2019 Philippine House of Representatives elections

-The 2019 Philippine House of Representatives elections were the 35th lower house elections in the Philippines.
+The 2019 Philippine House of Representatives elections were the 35th lower house elections in the Philippines, and 25th as House of Representatives.
 They were held on May 13, 2019, to elect members to the House of Representatives.

 Candidates were expected to be either for or against President Rodrigo Duterte.
 As the Philippines has a multi-party system, those who are for (or against) Duterte may find themselves running against each other.
 Other districts that may be seen as safe seats may see a candidate elected unopposed.
 Several seats have not been apportioned since 1907, gerrymandering on some newly apportioned seats and entrenchment of political dynasties make competitive races in so-called swing seats rare.
 The Liberal Party was expected to lead the opposition against PDP–Laban.

 The pro-Duterte parties overwhelmingly won most of the seats in the House.
 Pro-Duterte party-list ACT-CIS emerged as the topnotcher in the party-list election.
 There was infighting among the pro-Duterte parties on who should be elected Speaker.
 Alan Peter Cayetano agreed on term-sharing with Lord Allan Jay Velasco for the speakership, with the former serving for the first 15 months, while the latter serving for the last 21 months.